em-tlm/ts-lib-report/README.md

 4. Notes on templates:
     - Does not support JQuery
+    - Store your template in template folder
-    - data must be defined in template as:
+    - Data must be defined in template as:

             JSON.parse(<%- JSON.stringify(raw)%>)